 Is my house a teardown?
 Is it worth fixing up?
 Is the value of my real estate in the land?
-Even in the current economic environment large metropolitan centers, surrounding suburbs and urban neighborhoods, as well as historic towns and vacation communities are seeing the redevelopment of their housing stock.
+Large metropolitan centers, their surrounding suburbs and urban neighborhoods, as well as historic towns and vacation communities are seeing the redevelopment of their housing stock.